 I drilled two 5mm holes in one end of the slider, fitted the flash bracket with two of the 5mm bolts, complete with 2 washers and two nylon locking (nyloc) nuts, then hacksawed the bolts down flush.

-M6 timing belt pulley has a 5mm hole in it, 1/4 x 20 unc tap requires a 5.3mm hole, I had a 5.2mm drill bit, that's near enough for me, bit of oil and take my time, then screwed it to the top of the turnspro motor and locked with the big flange nut on the top.
+M6 timing belt pulley has a 5mm hole in it, 1/4 x 20 unc tap requires a 5.3mm hole, I had a 5.2mm drill bit, that's near enough for me, bit of oil and take my time & cut a thread in it, then screwed it to the top of the turnspro motor and locked with the big flange nut on the top of the turnspro motor.

 This was then put through the hole in the slider (from the top) another M5 washer & M5 nyloc nut put on and tightened down tight.